-Though each Christian has a personal relationship with God, that relationship is not individual or private.
-The Christian faith is not intended to be lived in isolation.
+Though each Christian has a personal relationship with God, the Christian faith is not intended to be lived in isolation.
 We were made to live in fellowship with God and with each other.
 The local church is not merely a place that we attend, but a people to whom we belong.
 The Bible calls us members of the body (1 Corinthians 12:12-31) with the expectation that we contribute to the body for the glory of God and the good of His people.

 Radical Life Groups meet regularly for Bible study, encouragement, prayer, social events, and shared ministry.
 Some groups share a meal as part of their gathering.
 Most of our groups meet in the homes of members, but some also meet on campus or elsewhere in the community.